 Your executive team should prioritize agenda items to ensure that all pressing matters are addressed and discussed orderly.
 Build the muscle of adding agenda items in advance.
 During this process, hold yourself accountable for choosing which topics you will discuss at each meeting and how much time each case deserves.

-Seven Techniques To Get More Value From Your Executive Team Meetings
+Seven Steps To Get More Value From Your Exec Team Meetings

 - Set Clear Goals and Meeting Objectives: Before the forum, you must set clear and measurable goals for what you want to achieve from the session.
 This will help ensure that everyone knows exactly what to do to accomplish their objectives.